webqit/webqit-community.docs/objective-sql/README.md

 <!-- /BADGES -->

-[Objective SQL](https://github.com/webqit/objective-sql) is a fullstack, object-oriented SQL for modern apps; one language and one API over diverse data storage technologies - from in-memory storage, to the client-side IndexedDB, to server-side databases like MySQL.
+[Objective SQL](https://github.com/webqit/objective-sql) is a fullstack, object-oriented SQL for modern apps; one language and one API over diverse data storage technologies - from in-memory storage, to the client-side IndexedDB, to the server-side database like MySQL.

 *Speak the same familiar, powerful SQL language now with object-oriented conventions for relationships.
 Or query your data programmatically using an API.*